g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

         No computed ERO.
    17 Mar 11 16:29:57.520 Clear Call
 ```
-Here, we have the two paths configured, but the secondary path is not established.
-The secondary path will be established only if the primary path fails.
+Here, we have both paths configured, but the secondary path is not established yet.
+The secondary path will only be established if the primary path fails.

-Let's go to the next task.
+Let's move on to the next task.

-Here, we need to apply the standby knob to establish the secondary path together with the primary path.
-This way improve the convergence time in the network, because if the primary path fails, the secondary path assumes immediatally.
-A personal advice here, if you want to have a secondary path, include the standby knob, you'll mantain another session established but the convergence time will be improved significantly.
+Here, we need to apply the standby knob to establish the secondary path alongside the primary.
+This improves network convergence time because if the primary path fails, the secondary path takes over immediately.
+A personal piece of advice: if you want a secondary path, include the standby knob.
+You'll maintain an extra session, but the convergence time will be significantly improved.
 ```
 set protocols mpls label-switched-path R1-R6-A secondary secondary standby
 ```
-Let's check the outputs, here we'll see the difference between the previous output.
+Let's check the output and see the difference compared to the previous one.
 ```
 root@R1> show mpls lsp name R1-R6-A detail
 Ingress LSP: 2 sessions